-Moving can be stressful for a number of reasons, even if you don’t consider the large investment required to complete a long distance relocation.
-Even so, the possibility of relocating to a new city can be exciting for a number of reasons.
+Moving for work can be stressful for several reasons, even if you don’t consider the significant investment required to complete a long-distance relocation.
+Even so, relocating to a new city can be exciting for some reasons.
 Don’t let spontaneity get the best of you, though!
-Before you move, it’s important that you ask yourself several crucial questions.
+Before you move, you must ask yourself several crucial questions.

 Don’t just jump to a conclusion, though.
-Take your time mulling over each of these questions before committing to making a move.
+Take your time mulling over these questions before committing to making a move.

 Why Am I Moving?

 For most adults, the reasons for moving are typically employment related.
-When you’re thinking about moving to a new area for a job, you should first look to see what opportunities exist in your own backyard.
-Moving can cost more than $10,000, and your long-term career advancement opportunities just might not off-set that cost.
+When considering moving to a new area for a job, you should first see what opportunities exist in your backyard.
+Moving can cost more than $10,000, and your long-term career advancement opportunities might not offset that cost.

 How Will This Affect My Family?

 Be careful with these questions, though.
-Just because it won’t be easy for your children to relocate to a new city doesn’t mean that they won’t be able to get through it – and in some cases, it might even improve their lives significantly.
-Similarly, local family members may have grown to depend on you, even though they don’t really need you all that much.
+Just because it won’t be easy for your children to relocate to a new city doesn’t mean they won’t get through it – and in some cases, it might even improve their lives significantly.
+Similarly, local family members may have grown to depend on you, even though they don’t need you that much.

 Don’t Forget to Check the Weather

-Whether you’re moving 100 miles to the west, or 1,000 miles to the south, you need to prepare yourself for the weather in your new city before committing to a move.
-Take a look at the historical weather charts and make sure you’ll be able to cope with it.
+Whether you’re moving for work 100 miles to the west or 1,000 miles to the south, you must prepare for the weather in your new city before committing to a move.
+Look at the historical weather charts and ensure you’ll be able to cope with them.

 What Would Ben Franklin Say?

-Ben Franklin was not only a brilliant inventor, but he was also America’s first self-made millionaire.
-When he had a tough decision before him, he used a simple system to make a decision.
+Ben Franklin was a brilliant inventor and America’s first self-made millionaire.
+When he had a tough decision, he used a simple system to make a decision.

 Grab a sheet of paper and divide it into two columns.
-Use one to list all of the pros, and another to list the cons.
+Use one to list all the pros and another to record the cons.
 If the pros outweigh the cons, then you should strongly consider moving.
 If they don’t, you might want to stay put.